maciejmalecki/metaprompts/plan-execute/README.md

 2. **`plan-update.md`** - Creates command that updates the plan
 3. **`execute.md`** - Creates command that executes the plan

-**BEWARE:** I was lazy and have generated this file via AI Agent.
+**BEWARE:** I was lazy and have generated this README file via AI Agent.
 I did some manual changes to make it better, but there still might be some inconsistencies or errors, or notorious repetitions.
 Please report any issues you find.

 ## Overview